 Dinner at Cucina, an Italian Al Fresco continues the theme of over indulgence.
 Sugarpuff dines on pizza from the kids’ menu while Raffles and I devour a sublime squid ink pasta topped with seafood and some delightfully fluffy gnocchi spiked with truffles, only coming up for air to watch a mesmerising performance by Balinese dancers.

 There’s also a Lobby Bar serving snack items where the kids liked to sit and watch the sun set and rise.

-One of the best things about the dining establishments at the resort, is that each and every one of them has a kids area so you can dine at leisure while the kids play.
+One of the best things about eating at the dining establishments in Sofitel Bali Nusa Dua with kids is that each and every one of them has a dedicated kids area so you can dine at leisure while the kids do their thing in safety.

 The Sofitel Bali Nusa Dua Beach Resort has two different spas.
 Vietura offers non-invasive aesthetic treatments, nutritional counselling and cosmetic dentistry while the The So Spa is an otherworldly oasis of soaring ceilings, mood lighting and trickling water that looks and feels like a temple.
 It is here, while Raffles heads back to the kids’ club to become one with an X-Box, that Sugarpuff and I enjoy a mother and daughter spa session.

 She beams as the ping of a singing bowl signals the commencement of our simultaneous head to toe massages, both of us falling into a relaxed sleep under the expertise of our masseurs.
 By the time she has her toes filed, polished and bedazzled with glittery purple polish she reaches six-year old nirvana.